UXPin/adele/README.md

 </a>

-No. Adele – the Design Systems Repository, is not named after Adele – the singer.
-This is a tribute to one of the most important computer scientists focused on graphic user interfaces, design patterns and object-oriented programming – Adele Goldberg.
+Adele – the Design Systems Repository, is named as a tribute to one of the most important computer scientists focused on graphic user interfaces, design patterns and object-oriented programming – Adele Goldberg.
 Adele Goldberg worked at XEROX PARC in the 70s and managed the System Concepts Laboratory where, together with Alan Kay and others, she developed Smalltalk-80 – an object-oriented, dynamically typed programming language that was meant to power "human-computer symbiosis".

 Needless to say, SmallTalk also pioneered many concepts important to all modern design systems.
 Objects in Smalltalk were easily transferable between applications and customizable.
 Smalltalk also